openebs/openebs/documentation/source/install/cloud_solutions.rst

 **Note:**

 Persistent storage is created from the space available on the nodes (default host directory : */var/openebs*).
-Development is in progress to provide administrator with additional options of consuming the storage (as outlined in *openebs-config.yaml*).
-These are scheduled to work hand-in-hand with the local storage manager of Kubernetes that is due in Kubernetes 1.7/1.8.
+Administrator is provided with additional options of consuming the storage (as outlined in *openebs-config.yaml*).
+These options will work hand-in-hand with the Kubernetes local storage manager once OpenEBS integrates them in future releases.

 3. Running Stateful Workloads with OpenEBS Storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^